 Installation views from BIENNIAL X, Honolulu Museum of Art.
 Photos by Shuzo Uemoto.

 »» Artwork from this series is available for purchase.
-Contact: Josh Tengan firstname.lastname@example.org
+Contact: Josh Tengan at firstname.lastname@example.org